 In 2010, all the programs at ESPOL had to eliminate specializations because of new regulations in Ecuador, which in the specific case of Computer Sciences meant that there were now three orientations: Technological Systems, Information Systems, and Multimedia Systems (CP / 10-03-059, CAC - 2010-048).

-All this changes reflect how dynamic changes have been at ESPOL and especially in the Engineering in Computer Sciences.
+All this changes reflect how dynamic changes have been at ESPOL and especially in Computer Sciences.
 This has kept it in continuous change especially as new technologies have appeared.
 As a consequence of this constant change, beginning in 2017, another series of changes will make this career more specialized, modern and competitive.